Unboxed-Software/solana-course/content/intro-to-custom-on-chain-programs.md

   - The address of your payer - being debited 5000 lamports for the transaction
   - The program address for the ping program
   - The data address for the ping program
- - The **Instruction** section will contain a single instructionm, with no data - the ping program is a pretty simple program, so it doesn't need any data.
+ - The **Instruction** section will contain a single instruction, with no data - the ping program is a pretty simple program, so it doesn't need any data.
  - The **Program Instruction Logs** shows the logs from the ping program.

 [//]: # "TODO: these would make a good question-and-answer interactive once we have this content hosted on solana.com, and can support adding more interactive content easily."